alttch/pptop_web/doc-src/configuration.rst

 ==================

 Option *inject-method* specifies :doc:`proces inject<process_injection>` method
-can have values "native", "loadcffi", "unsafe" and "auto".
+and can have values "native", "loadcffi", "unsafe" and "auto".
 Can be overriden with "--inject-method" in command line.

 Section *console* configures default console options: